She Said She Said: Composition

-Lennon began working on "She Said She Said" in March 1966, shortly before the Beatles started recording Revolver.
-On the home recordings he made at this time, the song was titled "He Said" and performed on acoustic guitar.
-Lennon said that the episode with Fonda had stuck with him, and when writing the song, "I changed it to 'she' instead of 'he.
-Harrison recalled helping Lennon construct the song from "maybe three" separate segments that Lennon had.
-Harrison described the process as "a real weld".
-(Note: Harrison said: "The middle part of that record is a different song.
+"She Said She Said" was written by Lennon, and credited to Lennon–McCartney, with assistance from Harrison.
+Lennon began working on the track in March 1966, shortly before the Beatles started recording Revolver.
+On the home recordings he made at this time, the song was named "He Said" and performed on acoustic guitar.
+Lennon remembered that the episode with Fonda had stuck with him, and he borrowed it for a song but changed the third-person pronoun from 'he' to 'she'; he did not explain why.
+Harrison recalled helping Lennon construct, "weld", the song from three separate segments that his bandmate had.
+As he explains, "The middle part of that record is a different song.
 'She said, "I know what it's like to be dead," and I said, "Oh, no, no, you're wrong ..."'
-Then it goes into the other one, 'When I was a boy ...)
-In his 2017 book Who Wrote the Beatle Songs?, author Todd Compton credits Lennon and Harrison as the song's true composers.
+Then it goes into the other one, 'When I was a boy ....
+(Note: Harrison did not name the number of song fragments with certainty.)
+In his 2017 book Who Wrote the Beatle Songs?, Todd Compton credits Lennon and Harrison as the song's true composers.

-"She Said She Said" is in the key of B♭ Mixolydian, based on three chords: B♭7 (I), A♭ (♭VII), and E♭ (IV) - the guitars being played with a capo on the first fret.
-The key centre shifts to E♭ major during the bridge sections by means of an F minor (v) chord, a pivot chord that the Beatles had used to modulate to the subdominant before on "From Me to You" and "I Want to Hold Your Hand".
+"She Said She Said" is in the key of B flat Mixolydian and centres on three chords: B♭7 (I), A♭ (♭VII), and E♭ (IV), with the guitars bearing a capo on the first fret to ease playing.
+The key centre shifts to the subdominant E flat major during the bridges by means of an F minor (v) chord; such a pivot chord had been used to modulate to the subdominant on "From Me to You" and "I Want to Hold Your Hand" as well.
 The coda features a canonic imitation in the voice parts, a development of the idea originally presented by Harrison's lead guitar in the verse.
 Lennon's Hammond organ part consists entirely of one note – a tonic B♭ held throughout and faded in and out.